Oda Nobunaga: Military

-Nobunaga's army had a firm rule, known as the Issen-giri (一銭斬り), whereby all vassals, including ashigaru and lower-ranking ones, were to be put to death if they stole even a single penny.
-In those days, it was common practice for sengoku daimyō such as Takeda and Uesugi to allow their vassals to raid nearby villages to pillage them if they won a battle, fighting for the loot to be gained.

-It was also common, after the battle was over, for traffickers to set up markets to sell the captured people.
-However, Nobunaga forbade the soldiers under his command from looting and violence against the people.
-On the contrary, food and other supplies were bought for a price.

 Furthermore, he took a tough attitude towards roadside bandits who stood in the way of trade.
 As a result, after Nobunaga united Owari, security improved to the extent that merchants could take naps on the roadside.
 These actions enabled Nobunaga to gain the support of the people and move towards unifying the country.
 Strict military discipline was inherited by Toyotomi Hideyoshi and Tokugawa Ieyasu, who recognized it as an important factor in gaining public support.

 Nobunaga is said to have used six armored ships in the Second Battle of Kizugawaguchi in 1578.

 Nobunaga, who suffered a heavy blow at the First Battle of the Kizugawaguchi from a hōraku-hiya (Note: hōraku-hiya is a hand grenade-like weapon made of pottery filled with gunpowder.
 It is thrown after igniting the fuse.) of the Murakami Suigun, the core of the Mori Suigun, ordered Kuki Yoshitaka to build iron-armoured ships to repel the Mori Suigun attempting to bring provisions and other supplies to the Osaka Hongan-ji.